 You may want to see how your endpoints are performing and you may want to know how many successful request have been made.
-You can get a quick overview of your endpoint's performance through the Insights Dashboard.
+On overview of the performance of the endpoints in a project are available on the Project dashboard.

 Clicking on one of the endpoints in the list displays a set of time series graphs and a summary of the endpoint performance.